Sydney Pollack: Personal life and death

 Pollack was married to Claire Bradley Griswold, a former student of his, from 1958 until his death in 2008.
-They had three children: Steven (1959–1993), Rebecca (b.
-1963), and Rachel (b.
-1969).
-In November 1993, Steven died at the age of 34 in the crash of a small, single-engine plane which clipped a power line and burst into flames in Santa Monica, California.
-Claire, Pollack's wife, died on March 28, 2011 at 74 years of age, from Parkinson's disease.
+They had three children.

 Concerns about Pollack's health surfaced in 2007, when he withdrew from directing HBO's television film Recount, which aired on May 25, 2008.
 He died from cancer the following day at his home in the Pacific Palisades neighborhood of Los Angeles, at the age of 73.
 He had been diagnosed about ten months prior to his death; the type of cancer has been variously cited as pancreatic, stomach, or of unknown primary origin.